-- There is a net asset position of £2,297,479 (2023: £2,214,615). - The Company has continued to perform in line with the Programme Documentation. - The Company will continue to be able to repay its liabilities as they fall due through its liquid assets and/or its ability to drawdown on additional funding available. - The credit enhancement features of the transaction and the limited recourse nature of the issued notes. - The bank account provider, Bank of Scotland plc, has maintained a minimum S&P credit rating of A-1, which is required per the Programme Documentation. - The early redemption threshold of 20% has not been reached at year end and until the date of signing of financial statements and is not expected to be reached within the next 12 months.
-Notwithstanding, the Company has no intention of exercising the early redemption within the next 12 months
+- There is a net asset position of £833,418 (2023: £847,830). - The Company has continued to perform in line with the Programme Documentation. - The Company will continue to be able to repay its liabilities as they fall due through its liquid assets and/or its ability to drawdown on additional funding available. - The credit enhancement features of the transaction and the limited recourse nature of the issued notes. - The bank account provider, Bank of Scotland plc, has maintained a minimum S&P credit rating of A-1, which is required per the Programme Documentation. - The early redemption threshold of 20% has been reached, however, the Company has no intention of exercising the early redemption within the next 12 months.

-Note 2 Material accounting policies
+Note 2.
+Material accounting policies